vuongvu01/armor-forked/README.md

     yarn add @deliveryhero/armor
     ~~~
 5. Start coding!
-    ~~~javascript
+    ~~~js
     import { Button } from '@deliveryhero/armor';

+    <Button>Hello</Button>
     ~~~

-## Development
+## Contribution

-If you wish to make a contribution to the library, you need to setup the development environment on your local machine.

-### Installation
+### Local installation

 1. Clone the repo
     ~~~bash
-    git clone git@github.com:deliveryhero/armor.git
+    git clone git@github.com:deliveryhero/armor.git armor
     ~~~
-2. Install NPM packages everywhere
+2. Install NPM dependencies
     ~~~bash
-    cd ui/web/;
-    yarn;
-    cd packages/react/;
+    cd ./armor
-    yarn setup;
+    yarn setup
     ~~~
-3. We utilise `Storybook` as a primary tool for development.
-To launch `Storybook`, type
+3. We use `Storybook` as a development environment.
+To run it for the `react` package just do the following:
     ~~~bash
+    cd ./packages/react
-    yarn dev;
+    yarn dev
     ~~~
 4. Open [http://localhost:6006/](http://localhost:6006/) and start developing :)

 ### Local usage

 You may want to try out the latest changes you made in some locally installed React application without bumping out anything to NPM.

 You have two options here.

 #### Option 1: yarn link or npm link

 0. Make sure that no peer dependencies installed by typing
     ~~~bash
-    cd web/packages/react;
+    cd packages/react;
     yarn;
     ~~~
 1. Link the package to `yarn`: